CFC-Servers/GLuaTest/README.md

 There are three checks in `CheckUser`:
  - The user exists in the database
  - The user's name exists
- - The user's name is not emtpy
+ - The user's name is not empty

 You could add a fake user to the database and use the function normally, but you're not testing the _database_, you're testing `CheckUser`.